Mark Lester

 Mark Lester (born Mark A. Letzer; 11 July 1958) is an English former child actor who starred in a number of British and European films in the 1960s and 1970s.
 In 1968 he played the title role in the film Oliver!, a musical version of the stage production by Lionel Bart based on Charles Dickens' novel Oliver Twist.
-Lester also made several appearances in a number of British television series.
-In 1977, after appearing in the all-star international action adventure film The Prince and the Pauper, he retired from acting.
+He also made several appearances in many British television series.
+In 1977, after appearing in The Prince and the Pauper, an all-star international action adventure film, he retired from acting.
 In the 1980s, he trained as an osteopath specialising in sports injuries.

 Early life

-Mark Lester was born in the city of Oxford to actress Rita Keene Lester and actor and producer Michael Lester (originally Michael Boris Letzer).
+Mark Lester was born in Oxford, England on 11 July 1958, to Rita Keene Lester, an actress, and Michael Lester (originally Michael Boris Letzer), an actor and producer.
 His father is Jewish and his mother Anglican.
-Lester was educated at three independent schools: at Corona Theatre School in Ravenscourt Park in West London, followed by Tower House School, a boys' preparatory school near Richmond Park (also in West London), and at Halliford School in Shepperton in Surrey.
+He was educated at three independent schools, Corona Theatre School in Ravenscourt Park in West London, then Tower House School, a boys' preparatory school near Richmond Park (West London), and at Halliford School in Shepperton in Surrey.

 Acting career

 Early performances

-Lester initially had small roles in several British television series, including The Human Jungle and Danger Man.
+Lester initially had small roles in several British television series including The Human Jungle and Danger Man.
 In 1964, at the age of six, Lester was cast in Robert Dhéry's film Allez France!
-(1964) (English title The Counterfeit Constable) with Diana Dors.
+(1964).
+The English title of the movie is The Counterfeit Constable and Diana Dors starred in it.

-He also appeared in Spaceflight IC-1: An Adventure in Space (1965), played a small part as the second schoolboy in Fahrenheit 451 (1966) and had a larger role in Our Mother's House (1967).
+He appeared in Spaceflight IC-1: An Adventure in Space (1965), played a small part as the second schoolboy in Fahrenheit 451 (1966) and had a larger role in Our Mother's House (1967).